-- All staff may raise concerns directly with Children's Social Care services (MARAT); - All staff must be aware that safeguarding incidents could happen anywhere and staff should be alert to possible concerns being raised in this school; - All staff are aware that safeguarding concerns about adults in the school should be made to the Designated Safeguarding Lead; - All members of staff and volunteers are provided with child protection awareness information at induction, including in their arrival pack, the school safeguarding statement so that they know who to discuss a concern with; - All members of staff are trained in and receive regular updates in safeguarding, e-safety and reporting concerns.
+- All staff working in this school (including visiting staff, volunteers and students on placement) are required to report instances of actual or suspected child abuse or neglect to the Designated Safeguarding Lead. - All staff may raise concerns directly with Trafford Children's First Response Team. - All staff must be aware that safeguarding incidents could happen anywhere and staff should be alert to possible concerns being raised in this school; - All staff are aware that safeguarding concerns about adults in the school should be made to the Designated Safeguarding Lead; - All members of staff and volunteers are provided with child protection awareness information at induction, including in their arrival pack, the school safeguarding statement so that they know who to discuss a concern with; - All members of staff are trained in and receive regular updates in safeguarding, e-safety and reporting concerns.